egorsmkv/openapi3-generator/README.md

 # OpenAPI 3 Generator

-The goal of this project is to create a generator in Python to conveniently create API definitions using OpenAPI 3 structure and then to inject the generated YAML file both with Swagger UI to a project.
+The goal of this project is to create a generator in Python that conveniently creates API definitions using OpenAPI 3 format and then to inject the generated YAML file with Swagger UI to any project.

 ### How to use?